-Hirokazu Kore-eda normally works with premises that, on paper, sound conceptually unique.
-And yet he approaches them with such a controlled naturalism anyone could easily mistake his moderation for simplicity.
-In fact Kore-eda’s naturalist approach feels so simple I often find myself in awe of their humble, self-effacing beauty.
-All of his films are imbued with what can be fairly described as Japanese customs (just look at how his characters gather around a dinner table), but Kore-eda’s genius is how transcends the normative trappings of his culture.
+Hirokazu Kore-eda normally works with premises that, on paper, sound conceptually unique but approaches them with a naturalism so unassuming that anyone could mistake his moderation for simplicity.
+All of his films are imbued with what can be fairly described as Japanese customs (just look at how his characters gather around a dinner table), but Kore-eda’s genius is how transcends the trappings of Japanese culture.
 The sheer weight of his domestic depictions are ubiquitous in their power.
 The dynamics of family are not culture-specific and nor do the character’s emotions feel bound to a specific time or place.

-After the Storm’s Ryota Shinoda is one of Kore-eda’s garish and fascinating protagonists.
+After the Storm’s Ryota Shinoda is one of Kore-eda’s most emotionally fascinating protagonists.
 His emotions are showcased on several social dimensions.
 One is generational, the natural fear of becoming our parents.
 Ryota, whose father was a gambler, is terrified of the notion that he—despite being more financially well-off—is becoming the same man as him.
 Even after his father dies does Ryota look back at his legacy with a sneering contempt.
 Another of these emotions comes from a place of cynicism.
-As a private detective, Ryota is a sleazy double-crosser who takes money from his clients and blackmails money from that same client’s target—in exchange for destroying evidence incriminating him/her.
-Ironically, Ryota profits over other people’s mistakes while he seems egregiously in-debt to his own.
+As a private detective, Ryota is a sleazy double-crosser who takes money from his clients and blackmails money from that same client’s target, in exchange for discarding the evidence incriminating them.
+Kore-eda ironically shows Ryota profiting over other people’s mistakes while he seems egregiously in-debt to his own.